Debjanir Rannaghar

 Bhetki Maacher Aloo Phulkopi diye Kalia | Light Fish Curry with Potato & Cauliflower

-Debjani’s FB status is showing that she is in Pondicherry so what the hell she is doing while in Pondicherry; isn’t she having some amazing southern food; hadn’t she gone to visit the Aurivindo Ashram!
-Well she reached pondi today for an official meet and started writing about her over the top homely dinner that she prepared day before yesterday which started with Bhetki Maacher Aloo Phulkopi diye Kalia and ended on a spoonful (3 spoon actually) of rice.
+Debjani’s FB status is showing that she is in Pondicherry so what the hell she is doing while in Pondicherry?
+Isn’t she having some amazing southern food?
+Hadn’t she gone to visit the Aurivindo Ashram?
+Well, she reached pondi today for an official meeting.
+She started writing about her over-the-top homely dinner that she prepared the day before yesterday which started with Bhetki Macher Aloo Phulkopi diye Kalia and ended on a spoonful (3 spoons actually) of rice.

 “Are you crazy Debjani?
-Why the hell are you in the room and writing a blog-post again while you are in a beautiful place?”
-No I am not crazy!
-I am done with the day’s official core; I am done with the phone call with my daughter and discussing “angbangchang” with her and I am done with little bit sightseeing too and I found this beautiful resort’s bed perfect to seat and write about the truly homely light fish curry prepared with potatoes and cauliflower florets.
-This is what I cooked for us before leaving for the office trip and both mother daughters enjoyed every bit of it and father was elaborated in detail over phone as always.
+Why the hell are you in the room?
+Why are you writing a blog post again while you are in a beautiful place?”
+No, I am not crazy!
+I am done with the day’s official core.
+I am done with the phone call with my daughter and discussing “angbangchang” with her.
+Now I am done with a little bit of sightseeing too I found this beautiful resort bed perfect to seat and write about the truly homely light fish curry prepared with potatoes and cauliflower florets.
+This is what I cooked for us before leaving for the office trip and both mother and daughter enjoyed every bit of it.
+She elaborated on it to her father in detail over the phone as always.

 Bhetki Maacher Aloo Phulkopi diye Kalia